pytorch/benchmark/rnns/README.md

 To run all the benchmarks, and get a summary view, use `python runner.py`

-To run a specific benchmark, call it as a Python module:
+To run a specific benchmark, run it as a python script:
-`python -m benchmarks.sru`.
+`python benchmarks/sru.py` or `python benchmarks/sequence_labeler.py`
 They come with a lot of command line options for fine-tuning.

 ## Caveats